 The addition of 130,000 square feet of renovated gallery space will bring the square footage to 600,000, and enable visitors to take a circular loop of the entire museum.
 The museum has emerged as a performing arts venue, most notably with Solid Sound and Fresh Grass, and the addition of bathrooms and other amenities will make it more attractive to concert-goers.
 A remodeled West Main Street entrance will better link the 16-acre campus to downtown and, when completed, the Greylock Market.

 As Mass MoCA Director Joseph Thompson observed in today’s Eagle, the museum’s expansion along with that of the Clark Art Institute in Williamstown will mean that visitors will need two days rather than one to do justice to both.
-That will have an obvious benefit for motels and restaurants in both communities.

 Mass MoCA decided early on that rather than disguise the fact that its exhibits were in old mill buildings that once comprised Sprague Electric it would draw attention to the personality and stamina of these historic buildings.
 These structures soon found new meaning in a way that could not have been predicted when they were built.
 In 2016, 20 years after this ambitious and at times daunting renovation project got underway, Mass MoCA will be poised for a bright future, to the benefit of its host city and the Berkshires.